syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/008_Message_representation.md

 contrast with hard macros, soft macros are writable and can be modified within {{ site.product.short_name }}, for example, using rewrite rules.

-**NOTE:** It is also possible to set the value of built-in soft macros using parsers, for example, to set the ${HOST} macro from the message using a column of a CSV-parser.
+It is also possible to set the value of built-in soft macros using parsers, for example, to set the ${HOST} macro from the message using a column of a CSV-parser.
 {: .notice--primary}